TheUniversal/the-universal-common/README.md

 # the-universal-common
-Common utilities and data for The Universal project
+Static code and utilities for The Universal modules